tsackton/taelgarverse/docs/gazetteer/northwest-coast/northern-provinces/voltara/the-purple-pig.md

 </div>

-A modest inn situated in the settlement outside the walls of [Voltara](<voltara.md>), serving caravan guards, merchants, prospectors from the northern hills, and messengers moving between the city and the frontier.
-The Purple Pig is a reliable, unpretentious house, and a convenient neutral ground for arranging meetings between travelers and city contacts.
+The Purple Pig is a modest inn, located along the south road on the outskirts of Voltara.
+A sturdy three-story building, with a large common room and private rooms above, the inn caters to caravan guards, adventurers, messengers, and the occasional merchant of modest means.
+The proprietor, [Dravia](<../../../../people/chardonians/dravia.md>), maintains a well-run common room, and the inn is a popular meeting spot amid the stables, warehouses, and market stalls that dot the southern approach to Voltara.

-The inn is operated by its proprietor, [Dravia](<../../../../people/chardonians/dravia.md>), who maintains a well‑run common room and is known for keeping abreast of news on the roads.
-During the unrest that culminated in [Grumella's War](<../../../../events/1700s/1747/grumella-s-war.md>) and the [Battle of Voltara](<../../../../events/1700s/1747/battle-of-voltara.md>) (DR 1747), the Purple Pig was destroyed in the fighting on the outskirts of the city; it was rebuild with the aid of the [Silver Tempests](<../../../../people/pcs/silver-tempests/silver-tempests.md>) in the following months.
+During the [Battle of Voltara](<../../../../events/1700s/1747/battle-of-voltara.md>), the Purple Pig was destroyed in the fighting on the outskirts of the city.
+It was rebuild with the aid of the [Silver Tempests](<../../../../people/pcs/silver-tempests/silver-tempests.md>) in the following months.

-## Location and Layout

-Located in the outer settlement along the south road below the city walls, the inn stands amid wayhouses, stables, and market stalls that cater to caravans bound for [Lake Valandros](<../../../greater-chardon/lake-valandros.md>) and the southern provinces.
-Its common room served as a gathering place for road news and arrangements with caravan masters; rooms above provided simple lodging for travelers.

-## Proprietor

-- [Dravia](<../../../../people/chardonians/dravia.md>) — proprietor and barkeep; locally known for arranging introductions between visitors and caravan masters when coin or goodwill merited it.